rebyu/masked-emotions/README.md

 - Bar plots of the distribution of true and predicted labels
 - Overall accuracy score of the predicted labels

-The predicted labels and resulting data analysis graphs for each model can be found in the google drive, with their respectively named folders.
+The predicted labels and resulting data analysis graphs for each model can be found in the google drive, in the folder data_analysis, with their respectively named folders.

 ## Simple Testing